IanFinlayson/exploring-cs/chapter02.md

 :::
 :::

-Footnotes {#footnote-label .visually-hidden}
+Footnotes {#footnote-label2 .visually-hidden}
 ---------

-[^1]: Having the first program print this message is something of a silly
+[^helloworld]: Having the first program print this message is something of a silly
     tradition in computer science.
 It dates back at least to the 1978 book "The C Programming Language".

-[^2]: I used to insist this symbol be called a "pound" or "hash"
+[^hashtag]: I used to insist this symbol be called a "pound" or "hash"
     symbol, and become annoyed when it was called a "hashtag", but I've accepted it.
 You can say that Python comments begin with hashtags.

-[^3]: Notice the space after question mark.
+[^inputspace]: Notice the space after question mark.
 That is not necessary, but it
     puts a space before the user can start typing, which I think looks neater.